andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-Changed the IP address to Google's IP address.
+Next, I went to the properties menu of mainframe2 in DNS Manager.
+I changed the previous IP address into Google's IP address (8.8.8.8) and checked the box to update the PTR record.
 </p>
 <br />